beeyot98/Facial-Recognition/README.md

 # Facial-Recognition
-A deep learning model trained for Image detection of human faces
+A deep learning model trained for Image detection of facial expressions on humans